vllm-project/vllm/.buildkite/nightly-benchmarks/README.md

 In this example:
 -  The `test_name` attributes is a unique identifier for the test.
 In `latency-tests.json`, it must start with `latency_`.
 -  The `parameters` attribute control the command line arguments to be used for `benchmark_latency.py`.
-Note that please use underline `_` instead of the dash `-` when specifying the command line arguments, and `quick-benchmark.sh` will convert the underline to dash when feeding the arguments to `benchmark_latency.py`.
+Note that please use underline `_` instead of the dash `-` when specifying the command line arguments, and `run-benchmarks-suite.sh` will convert the underline to dash when feeding the arguments to `benchmark_latency.py`.
 For example, the corresponding command line arguments for `benchmark_latency.py` will be `--model meta-llama/Meta-Llama-3-8B --tensor-parallel-size 1 --load-format dummy --num-iters-warmup 5 --num-iters 15`

 Note that the performance numbers are highly sensitive to the value of the parameters.
 Please make sure the parameters are set correctly.